May 13 Update:

-Effective March 17, the U.S. Embassy in Havana suspended routine consular services.
+Due to COVID-19 concerns, the U.S. Embassy is currently only providing emergency services to U.S. citizens.
 For emergency American Citizens Services, please visit our website for additional information https://cu.usembassy.gov/u-s-citizen-services/

 - Cuba has confirmed cases of COVID-19 within its borders.
 State media reported they are under quarantine and treatment at a designated health care facility.